tsujan/Kvantum/Kvantum/INSTALL.md

 ## Prerequisites

-Before installing Kvantum, you will need:
+Before compiling Kvantum, you need:

  * GCC
  * X11
- * Qt5 development packages
+ * Qt5

-**See in [#Distributions](#distributions) to install those packages.**
+**See [Distributions](#distributions) for distro specific information on required packages and direct installation methods.**

 ## Distributions

 ### Arch-based distributions

-Before installing Kvantum, install the required packages:
+If you want to compile Kvantum from its source, install the following packages:

  * `gcc` (or gcc-multilib for multilib systems)
  * `libx11` and `libxext` (for X11)